weezy20/zv/README.md

 zv rm master --outdated                # Clean up any older master versions in the master folder that don't match latest `master` zv setup                               # Set up shell environment for zv with interactive prompts (use --no-interactive for automation) zv sync                                # Resync community mirrors list from [ziglang.org/download/community-mirrors.txt]; also force resync of index to fetch latest nightly builds.
-Replaces `ZV_DIR/bin/zv` if outdated against current invocation. zv update                              # Update zv to the latest release only if present in GH Releases: https://github.com/weezy20/zv/releases zv help                                # Detailed instructions for zv.
+Replaces `ZV_DIR/bin/zv` if outdated against current invocation. zv upgrade | update                    # Update zv to the latest release only if present in GH Releases: https://github.com/weezy20/zv/releases zv help                                # Detailed instructions for zv.
 Use `--help` for long help or `-h` for short help with a subcommand.
 ```